Technologicat/mcpyrate/README.md

 If you need to temporarily expand one layer, but let the expander continue expanding your AST later (when your macro returns), observe that `visit_once` will return a `Done` AST marker, which is the thing whose sole purpose is to tell the expander not to expand further in that subtree.
 It is a wrapper with the actual AST stored in its `body` attribute.
 So if you need to ignore the `Done`, you can grab the actual AST from there, and discard the wrapper.

+All of the above will use the macro bindings *from your macro's use site*.
+This is almost always The Right Thing.
+But if you need to use the macro bindings *from your macro's definition site* instead, see the `expand` family of macros in [`mcpyrate.metatools`](mcpyrate/metatools.py).
+[Full documentation](quasiquotes.md#the-expand-family-of-macros).

 ### Expand macros inside-out, but only those in a given set